TeYuanLiu/teyuanliu.github.io/content/blog/distributed-system.md

     -   A client application
     -   An application server
     -   A database server
-2. As more and more user requests hitting the application server, our application server fails to handle them all, probably due to CPU, memory, and connection limit.
+1. As more and more user requests hitting the application server, our application server fails to handle them all, probably due to CPU, memory, and connection limit.
     -   We can upgrade the application server to a more powerful machine (vertical scaling).
     -   If that's not enough, we can set up more application servers and a load balancer to handle increasing traffic (horizontal scaling and load balancing).
     -   We can also set up a CDN to cache static assets (caching).
-3. As more and more user data stored in our database, database query speed slows down.
+1. As more and more user data stored in our database, database query speed slows down.
     -   We can upgrade the database server to a more powerful machine (vertical scaling).
     -   Read
         -   If that's not enough, we can put a cache between the application servers and the database to speed up database read operations (caching).
         -   If that's not enough, we can do database replication (database replication).
     -   Write
         -   If that's not enough, we can shard the database into multiple smaller ones to accelerate write operations (database sharding).
-4. As we add more and more features, the application server fails to handle them all, probably due to CPU and memory limit, or dependency conflicts.
+1. As we add more and more features, the application server fails to handle them all, probably due to CPU and memory limit, or dependency conflicts.
     -   We can upgrade the application server to a more powerful machine (vertical scaling).
     -   If that's not enough, we can split the application into multiple services and run each of them in a separate server.
 We also use an API gateway (or even a cluster of gateways) to route the requests to different services (routing).

-The scaled client-server application has the following final layout:
--   The client application that serves as the user interface.
--   A CDN that serves static assets quickly.
--   A load balancer that distributes traffic across multiple API gateway instances running on different servers to maximize availability and performance.
-    -   Load balancing
-    -   TLS termination
--   A cluster of API gateways that control access and route requests to APIs:
-    -   Rate limiting
-        -   DDoS
-    -   Logging
-    -   Authentication/authorization
-    -   Routing
--   A message broker or message queue for event-driven processing
--   A distributed cache
--   A collection of services that takes care of:
-    -   User
-    -   Business logic
-    -   Observability
-        -   Logging
-        -   Metrics
-        -   Alerting
-        -   Analytics
--   A group of databases that addresses:
-    -   Latency
-    -   Throughput
-    -   Availability
-    -   Reliability
-    -   Scalability
--   A set of communication methods:
-    -   Application layer
-        -   REST (HTTP/HTTP2, TCP)
-        -   GraphQL (HTTP/WebSocket, TCP)
-        -   gRPC (HTTP2/QUIC, TCP/UDP)
-    -   Transport layer
-        -   TCP
-        -   UDP

 ## Security